Skip to content

 • Column widths are fixed per breakpoint.

-• offset classes control positioning.
+• col-*-offset-* classes control horizontal positioning.

 • Bootstrap v5.x grid system: